Deepak-gupta98/SuperU-profile/README.md

 # SuperU-profile
-This Repository is for SuperU.
+This Repository is for SuperU Project.
 I have created Django End point to get, create and update SuperU profile.
 Profile model contain 4 fields <ol> <li>name </li> <li> email </li> <li> bio </li> <li> profile_picture</li> </ol>

 How to run this program